michimussato/OpenStudioLandscapes/README.md

 **only** creates them.
 The Landscapes themselves, however, depend on Docker and other third party tools for example.
 Those tools are _**de facto**_ industry standard.

-When were talking about Features: same thing.
+When we're talking about Features: same thing.
 For example, Kitsu community is growing and being dependent on in long term is becoming less risky.
 However, what if there is a new kid in five years time?
 Or - like with
 [Deadline entering "Maintenance Mode"](https://docs.thinkboxsoftware.com/products/deadline/10.4/1_User%20Manual/manual/maintenance-mode-faq.html) -